Drive-Trust-Alliance/sedutil/README.md

 Source code is available on GitHub at https://github.com/Drive-Trust-Alliance/sedutil
 Note: symlinks are used to point from Customizations to one of the Customizations.XXX folders, e.g. Customizations.OpenSource, so to make sure Windows git properly creates those symbolic links, run git as Administrator and use `-c core.symlinks=true` in a command line like this:
 ```
-git clone -c core.symlinks=true https://github.com/Drive-Trust-Alliance/sedutil
+git clone -c core.symlinks=true --recurse-submodules https://github.com/Drive-Trust-Alliance/sedutil
 ```

 Building under Arch Linux's minimalist environment requires the packages
  - base-devel
  - libnvme
-in addition to whatever you need to get going as a Linux installation, e.g. networking.
+in addition to whatever you need to get going as a Linux installation, e.g. networking like iwctl.

 Linux and Windows executables are available at https://github.com/Drive-Trust-Alliance/sedutil/wiki/Executable-Distributions